fggo/python/README.md

 my_used_car.increment_odometer(100) # modify 3
 ```

 ## Inheritance
-When one class inherits from another, it(child) automatically takes on all the attributes and methods of the first class(parent.)
+When one class inherits from another, it automatically takes on all the attributes and methods of the first class.
 The child class inherits every attribute and method from its parent class but is also free to define new attributes and methods of its own.
 ```python
 from car import Car